Skip to main content

 Councils and housing associations can charge either social rent or affordable rent.

 Social rent is more common.
-It is less than you'd pay a private landlord for a similar property.
+It is less than you'd pay a private landlord.

 Affordable rent can be up to 80% of what a private landlord normally charges.
 It's more common in new build properties.